JorudiSAMA/notes/README.md

 ### English

 Hi!
-This is my public repository of my whole career's notes. :happy:
+This is my public repository of my whole career's notes. :smile:

 I'm currently studying official IT's career, but I also study by my own some Udemy courses, YouTube tutorials, and much more!